DISCOWER/fault-tolerant-mpc/README.md

 ```bash
 poetry run python examples/sim.py
 ```

+## ROS 2 Demonstration

+A ROS 2 demonstration using KTH's [ATMOS](https://atmos.discower.io) platform will be provided soon!

 ## Citing this work
 To cite this work, please use the following BibTeX entry: